Why Adherence Tracking Matters More Than Any Other HIV Metric

 What Counts as Good Adherence and What Does Not

 The older guidance was that HIV treatment required 95 percent adherence or higher to maintain suppression.
-Newer single tablet regimens, particularly the integrase inhibitor based combinations like bictegravir or dolutegravir plus emtricitabine and tenofovir, are more forgiving.
-Several studies published in journals including the Lancet HIV and Clinical Infectious Diseases have suggested that modern regimens can maintain suppression at adherence rates closer to 85 to 90 percent, though the risk does climb as adherence falls.
+Newer single tablet regimens, particularly integrase inhibitor based combinations like bictegravir or dolutegravir paired with emtricitabine and tenofovir, are more forgiving.
+Reviews in The Lancet HIV and Clinical Infectious Diseases have reported that modern INSTI based regimens can maintain suppression at adherence rates closer to 80 to 90 percent in some cohorts, though risk still climbs as adherence falls and individual targets vary.

 What to Log Every Day